prabhakarkc/covid19-data/README.md

 - Fetch COVID-19 and vaccination data from external sources
 - Filter and clean the data to keep relevant columns and rows
+- Combine all states data based on date
-- Merge the COVID-19 and vaccination datasets based on the 'state' and 'date' columns
+- Merge the COVID-19 and vaccination datasets for given dates
 - Save raw, filtered, cleaned, and merged datasets as Excel files

 ## Visualizations

-- A bar chart showing the number of people vaccinated, positive cases, and negative cases in each state
+- A scatter plot showing the relationship between the number of people vaccinated, negative and positive cases over time
 - A set of pie charts showing the distribution of total COVID-19 cases and outcomes

 ## Dependencies